POST-POLIO SYNDROME & SSDI BENEFITS

 IS POST-POLIO SYNDROME A DISABILITY?

 Post-Polio Syndrome (PPS) is a medical condition that affects people who had polio earlier in their lives.
 PPS can occur decades after the initial polio infection and it can cause disability.
 If you cannot work for one year or more due to your symptoms, then you can apply for benefits.

-Post-Polio Syndrome is usually characterized by muscle weakness, fatigue, and pain.
+Post-Polio Syndrome is usually occurs along with muscle weakness, fatigue, and pain.
 The disease can be a difficult to diagnose as its symptoms often mimic those of other conditions, like diabetes.
 While there is no cure for PPS, there are treatments available to help manage its symptoms.
-Understanding the symptoms of Post-Polio Syndrome is important for early diagnosis and treatment.
+Understanding the symptoms of Post-Polio Syndrome is important for your treatment.